rakhimov/scram/source/doc/fta_calls.rst

 #.
 Find total probability of the top event.

-   - May specify rare event approximation for faster calculations.
+   - May specify the rare event approximation or MCUB for faster calculations.